k8ssandra/k8ssandra/docs/content/en/reference/crd/cass-operator-crds-latest/_index.md

-HostPath represents a pre-existing file or directory on the host machine that is directly exposed to the container.
+hostPath represents a pre-existing file or directory on the host machine that is directly exposed to the container.
 This is generally used for system agents or other privileged things that are allowed to see the host machine.
 Most containers will NOT need this.
 More info: https://kubernetes.io/docs/concepts/storage/volumes#hostpath --- TODO(jonesdl) We need to restrict who can use host directory mounts and who can/can not mount host directories as read/write.

 <table>
     <thead>